pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 * Run ping a really long time and capture the output.
 At least an hour.
 Maybe a day.
 * Create a graph of the ping times.
 If you use the ``grep`` tool and regular expressions you can filter out the "extra" and just leave the timings.
 However it is probably easier just to use search and replace in Excel.
+I **don't** want a histogram.
+  Just graph the ping times for each ping.

 Note that not all servers will respond to a ping request.
 Also, if there is traffic congestion, ping packets will be one of the first to get dropped.